runbookai/runbook-mcp-server/README.md

 # How to Use

+Update `config.yaml`.
+You can use markdown files or text files as runbooks.
+See [examples](./examples-runbooks/).

-To create a new runbook, use the `create_runbook` tool.
-Here are example prompts:
+You can also create a new runbook, use the `create_runbook` tool.
+Here is an example prompt:

 *Example 1*
 ```